X0lik/StarWarsRP/README.md

 # Info
-This is my server on my custom gamemode (more optimized than darkrp) You can you it to create your own server
+This is my server on my custom gamemode (more optimized than darkrp) You can use this to create your own server
 To do it, you must to change some variables such as database (gamemodes\xilius\lib\database\sv_database.lua), general config file (gamemodes\xilius\lib\config\general.lua) and etc.

 **DO NOT SELL OR RESELL THAT SERVER!**